-Over the last 5-10 years Enterprise Architecture has gained momentum in the Higher Education (or Further Education) sector, with many University and College institutions establishing an EA practice to help get on top of constantly changing and complex IT strategy and business strategy requirements.
+Over the last 5-10 years enterprise architecture (EA) has gained momentum in the Higher Education (or Further Education) sector, with many University and College institutions establishing an EA practice to help get on top of constantly changing and complex IT strategy and business strategy requirements.

 Universities are in an especially unique situation of being both a research business and education business, with a degree of overlap between the two (researchers are also often the educators).
 And the added dichotomy of Universities both competing and at the same time collaborating with each other.

 There are many complexities to doing EA in Higher Education, with tightening budgets, pressure to rationalize IT and related support and services.
 At the same time they must provide flexibility to cope with changing requirements, deliver innovative services to students and academics, and prepare for whatever is next on the horizon.

 This is where agile enterprise architecture helps.
 But first, let’s briefly look at the current state of EA in Higher Education.

 There are varying levels of EA maturity in the University/College ecosystem.
 Less mature organizations will often utilize Visio, Powerpoint or UML modelling tools to complete architecture-related tasks.
 However, there are major challenges with these tools around consistency of multiple diagrams, the effective communication and collaboration of architecture assets with stakeholders, and the timeliness of assets for use in decision making.

 At the opposite end, the more mature institutions have purchased specialist tools and established an EA practice, and are using a common EA language such as ArchiMate® to build, manage and communicate assets in a consistent manner.